If it doesn’t start with you…it won’t happen in the biz…

 Victim, Lawyer, Perpetrator, Detective, or Witness?

-Q: Which actors in the opposite sex do you feel you are most similar to in terms of type/personality/emotional style?
+Q: Which actors of a different gender do you feel you are most similar to in terms of type/personality/emotional style?

-Perhaps this really simple exercise can offer up some new perspective’s for you, and new scene study ideas.
+Perhaps this really simple exercise can offer up some new perspective’s for you as well as new scene study ideas.

 And, it will broaden the viewer’s mind about diversity casting.

 BONUS TIP: Try this with roles that are people of color or different ages or specific ethnicities, too.

 Now, when gender is not a part of the equation in an obvious way, how would YOU approach that role?

 You would find the humanity in the role, regardless of the surface descriptors (ie, gender, age, and ethnicity).

 You would say this character is ambitious and stubborn.
 Or, this character is sensitive and playful.